christhekeele/mnemonix/README.md

   - Experiment with different backends for your application
   - Offer end-users of your library liberty to choose their backend

-It encodes the behaviour, lifecycle, and feature set of a key-value store in a common interface, normalizes different store APIs to conform to that interface, and exposes access to them with `GenServer` and `Map` APIs.
+It encodes the behaviour, lifecycle, and feature set of a key-value store behind a common `GenServer` interface, normalizes different store APIs to conform to that interface, and exposes access to them a `Map` inspired API.

 Learn more about creating a `Mnemonix.Store` and manipulating them with the `Mnemonix` API by [reading their documentation](https://hexdocs.pm/mnemonix).